coderforlife/ms-compress/README.md

 and [decompression](https://msdn.microsoft.com/library/hh536411.aspx)
 pseudo-code along with an [example](https://msdn.microsoft.com/library/hh553843.aspx).

-_Status: working_ - decompression is fully mature but compression needs major speed improvements and does not support streaming
+_Status: working_ - decompression is fully mature but compression needs speed improvements and does not support streaming

-* Compression:    29 MB/s, 39% CR
+* Compression:    87 MB/s, 39% CR
- * Much slower than RTL (average ~0.26x)
+ * Slower than RTL (average ~0.82x)
- * Has a better compression ratio (average ~1.3% better)
+ * Has a marginally better compression ratio
  * Uses about the same amount of memory
  * RTL bugs:
   * cannot compress inputs of 7 bytes or less
   * requires at least 24 extra bytes in the compression output buffer
-* Decompression: 735 MB/s
+* Decompression: 695 MB/s
- * Slightly faster than RTL (average ~1.04x)
+ * Essentially the same speed as RTL

 Xpress Huffman
 --------------